vgainullin/acpca/README.md

 ### Lambda Parameter Selection

-The lambda parameter controls the trade-off between batch effect removal and preservation of biological signal.
+The lambda parameter controls the trade-off between batch effect removal and preservation of signal.
 AC-PCA supports two methods for automatically selecting the optimal lambda:

 1. Original Method (from the AC-PCA paper):
 ```python